LincaMarius/ISAP-1_Instruction_Set/README.md

 Operation:  Halt computer \
 Example: HLT

 Stops further execution of computer instructions.
-It is an instruction with prefix 1111 and has no parameters.

 The timing diagram for the HLT instruction implemented on SAP-1 Computer is as follows: